Does Botox help overactive bladder?

-Yes — Botox is one of the most effective treatments for OAB that hasn’t responded adequately to behavioral therapy and medications.
-Botulinum toxin (Botox) is injected directly into the bladder muscle, where it reduces the involuntary contractions that cause urgency, frequency, and urge incontinence.
+Yes.
+Botox is one of the most effective treatments for OAB when behavioral therapy and medications haven’t been enough.
+Botulinum toxin (Botox) is injected directly into the bladder muscle.
+It calms the muscle contractions that cause urgency, frequency, and urge incontinence.
 It’s FDA-approved for OAB and has been used for this purpose for over a decade.

-OnabotulinumtoxinA (Botox) temporarily blocks the nerve signals that cause the bladder muscle to contract involuntarily.
+OnabotulinumtoxinA (Botox) temporarily blocks the nerve signals that tell your bladder muscle to squeeze when it shouldn’t.
 By relaxing the overactive muscle, it:

 - Reduces urgency episodes

-Botox is a game-changer for patients who haven’t gotten enough relief from medications.
-It works directly where the problem is — in the bladder muscle itself.
+For patients who haven’t gotten enough relief from medications, Botox works directly where the problem is, in the bladder muscle itself.
 I’ve seen patients go from 15 urgency episodes a day to 2-3.

-The injection is performed in the office and takes about 10-15 minutes:
+The injection is done in the office and takes about 10-15 minutes:

-- The bladder is numbed with a local anesthetic instilled through a small catheter
+- We numb your bladder with a local anesthetic placed through a small catheter

-- A cystoscope (a small camera placed into the bladder) is used to see inside the bladder
+- A cystoscope (a small camera) lets us see inside the bladder

 - Botox is injected into about 20 spots in the bladder wall using a tiny needle